Photographer: Soleyman mahmoudi

 Reflection in the Ashes

-This lifeless pond is the last remnant of a lake that once held life Now only the traces of erosion and neglect remain
+This lifeless pond is the last remnant of a lake that once held life.
+Now, only the traces of erosion and neglect remain.

 Shadow of Oblivion